Back to the Past (film): Development

 For many years, Louis Koo has expressed interest in adapting A Step into the Past to the big screen.
-Koo's film production company, One Cool Film Production, was able to acquire the rights the series in 2015 and a film version of the series was greenlit.
+Koo's film production company, One Cool Film Production, was able to acquire the rights to the series in 2015 and a film version of the series was greenlit.

 In March 2018, it was announced that aside from Koo, Jessica Hsuan and Raymond Lam will also be reprising their roles from the series and production was to begin at the end if 2018 with budget of US$45 million.
 Jack Lai will be set to direct and make his directoral debut.

 In February 2019, it was announced that Sammo Hung will serve as the film's action director.

 On 18 March 2019, the film was promoted at the 2019 Hong Kong FILMART.
 Aside from Koo, Hsuan and Lam, series cast members Joyce Tang and Michelle Saram were also present at the event, confirming their participation in the film.
 Visual effects artists Ng Yuen-fai will also co-direct the film with Lai.

+Release

+The film has experienced a series of delays.
+When its trailer was broadcast in 2021, a 2022 date was posted but its release didn't happen.
+Since then, a 2024 release date has been posted but the film remains unreleased.